Tony58321/Statify/Statify_Proposal.md

 - Users should be able to create a playlist based on their top tracks.

 ### Stretch Goals
-- Users should be able to view all of their recently listened to tracks by listen count.
+- Users can view all of their recently listened to tracks, organized by listen count.
-- Users can view top albums.
+- Users can view their top albums listened to.
-- Users should be able to share their statistics with other Spotify users.
+- Users can share their statistics with other Spotify users.
 - Graph feature: Users will be able to see a line-graph interface that visualizes their most listened to artists month-to-month.
 It will show increases and decreases as their habits change month-to-month.
-- User’s should be able to view their top recent genre.
+- User’s can view their top recent genres.
 - User’s can get recommended new artists/tracks based on their listening habits.
 - User habits can be compared against data from different countries, either by the user selecting a country or by it matching the user’s own country.